emacs-eclim/emacs-eclim/README.md

 * [Maven](http://wiki.github.com/emacs-eclim/emacs-eclim/maven)
 * [Problems and Errors](http://wiki.github.com/emacs-eclim/emacs-eclim/problems-and-errors)

-### Starting eclimd
+## Starting eclimd

-Since most of eclims commands require eclimd, you should ensure eclimd is running when you need it.
+Since most of eclim's commands require eclimd, you should ensure eclimd is running when you need it.
 Here are your options:

 * Variable `eclimd-autostart`: Enables automatic starting of eclimd whenever